cno127/o-blockchain/README.md

 ### How It Works

-1. **Water Price Measurement**: Users measure bottled water prices globally
+1. **Water Price Measurement & Exchange Rate Setting**: Users and online bots measure bottled water prices (0.9-1.1L containers) globally in their local fiat currencies.
+Data is captured online through URL or offline with pictures and GPS proof, then validated by human users.
+The Gaussian average of measurements establishes each O currency's value (e.g., if water costs $1.50/L in USD, then 1 O_USD = $1.50).
+Cross-currency rates are calculated from these values.

-2. **Multi-Currency System**: 142 separate O currencies match national currencies
+2. **Stability Monitoring**: Users and online bots measure actual market exchange rates between O currencies and fiat currencies.
+The system compares observed rates with theoretical rates (measured water prices) to determine if each currency is stable.

-3. **Stabilization Mining**: When exchange rates deviate from measured water prices, new coins are created and distributed to stable currency holders, diluting unstable holders.
-Core principle: offender fines reward the offended through coin creation/dilution
+3. **Stabilization Through Economic Incentives**: When market exchange rates deviate from theoretical rates (measured water prices), new coins are created and given to stable currency users, diluting unstable currencies.
+This creates economic pressure to maintain the water price peg.
+Core principle: the offender's sanction can be the reward of the offended.

-4. **Proof of Personhood**: BrightID ensures one person = one identity
+4. **Proof of Personhood**: BrightID ensures one person = one identity through decentralized social graph verification.

-5. **Universal Basic Income**: Everyone receives same purchasing power
+5. **Universal Basic Income (Long-term Vision)**: Designed to eventually provide equal purchasing power globally, with amount determined by community governance.

 ### Technical Stack